Understanding the Elder Abuse Laws in Arizona

 In Arizona, the elder abandonment laws are tied in with the laws against elder abuse and neglect.
-Essentially, elder abandonment is a form of neglect according to state law.
+According to Arizona state law, elder abandonment is a form of neglect.
+Unfortunately, elder abuse is often not reported or detected until it is too late.

 What Are the Elder Abuse Laws in Arizona?

-The state of Arizona has senior citizen abuse laws in place to protect elderly individuals from abuse and neglect.
 According to Arizona’s Adult Protective Services Act, a successful claim for abuse or neglect of a vulnerable adult must meet requirements set forth by the statute.
 A.R.S. § 46-455.
-These requirements state that the victim must be either a vulnerable or incapacitated adult who sustained an injury that was caused by abuse or neglect committed by a caregiver.

 Is Elder Neglect a Crime?